rgehrsitz/rex/README.md

 REX is a rules engine designed to process complex conditions and actions using a structured JSON format for rule definitions.
 It allows for defining rules, conditions, and actions that are compiled into bytecode by the REX Compiler, then executed by the REX Engine.
 REX currently uses Redis as its fact store and event transport: it receives fact updates, evaluates applicable rules, and publishes resulting updates.

+The default v4 execution contract evaluates each affected rule once per batch, against the same snapshot.
+Outputs are staged, conflicts reject the round, and committed outputs feed bounded subsequent rounds.
+See the [M4 migration guide](docs/M4_MIGRATION.md) before recompiling v3 rulesets.
+Scripts are unavailable in v4 until M6.
+Existing script examples below apply only to explicit legacy-v3 deployments.

 The planning documents have distinct roles:

 - The [foundation roadmap](docs/FOUNDATION_ROADMAP.md) tracks the next stage of